Start your free 30-day trial.

 This is a great method to shorten the time to first paint, providing a better user experience than a blank page.
 However, there’s something important to factor in here: Async scripts don’t wait for anything, and nothing waits for them.

 An Async script is as independent as it gets, so they don’t need to be executed in order.
-If script A is first in line than script B, but script B downloads first, then script B will be executed first.
+If script A is first in line, then script B. But if script B downloads first, then script B will be executed first.

 Because of this, it’s better used for third-party scripts, like counters and ads, where the order isn’t relevant.